BrittleHeart/ovcommerce/readme.md

+# Project architekture
+Make sure please, that you read an [Application Architecture](architecture.md) file, before you move on into coding.
+Information mantioned there, will help you understand my idea.

 # Introduction
 Welcome to the **OVCommerce** project.
 This project is a my personal project that is used to be a reference for my future projects.
 This project is e-commerce website that is built using the following technologies: